Draft.dev

 Frequently Asked Questions

-What makes a technical writing blog worth following?
+What makes a technical writing blog worth following in 2026?

-The best technical writing blogs combine practical advice with real-world examples, maintain regular publishing schedules, uphold high editorial standards, and cover both foundational concepts and emerging trends.
-Look for blogs that provide actionable insights you can immediately apply to your work.
+The best technical writing blogs combine practical advice with real-world examples, maintain regular publishing schedules, cover both foundational concepts and emerging AI trends, and provide actionable insights you can immediately apply.
+Look for blogs that address API documentation, docs-as-code workflows, and AI tool integration.

-Should I follow company blogs like AWS and Netflix for technical writing insights?
+Should technical writers follow company blogs like AWS and Netflix?

 Yes, company blogs demonstrate technical writing at scale and show how complex concepts are communicated to different audiences.
-They're excellent for learning technical storytelling, API documentation, and developer communication strategies, even though they're not specifically about writing craft.
+They provide excellent examples of technical storytelling, API documentation, and developer communication strategies, even though they focus on products rather than writing craft.

 Are older technical writing blog posts still relevant?